RegardsOss/RegardsOss.github.io/_docs/getting-started/izpack.md

 The file `auto-install-values.xml` can be generated at the end of the manual installation.
 However IzPack do not save password in the file, you will need to edit the file to add password by yourself.

 ## Installation directory
-On each host you want to install one or more REGARDS component you will be asked to provide the installation directory :
+On every host you install a REGARDS component. you will be asked to provide the installation directory :

 ![](/assets/images/installation/select-directory.png)

-Afterwards, you will need be prompted to choose the different components you wish to install.
+Afterwards, you will need to choose which components you want to install.

 ### Contents of the installation directory
 The contents of the installation directory with all the microservices is :